Three Essential Types of Business Strategy - How You Can Apply Them

 - What unique approaches will we apply to create new markets?

 Senior managers typically create the business strategy.
-After it is created, business architects play an important role in clarifying the strategy, creating tighter alignment among different strategies, and communicating the business strategy across and down the organization in a clear and consistent fashion.
+After it is created, business architects play an essential role in clarifying the strategy, creating tighter alignment among different strategies, and communicating the business strategy across and down the organization clearly and consistently.

 Executives are just beginning to bring advanced, highly credible business architecture practices and purpose-driven CX design into the strategy discussions early to provide tools, models, and facilitation that enable better strategy development.